 Start your first 24 hours in Charleston wandering around its Historic District.
 The port city dates back to 1670, placing it among the oldest major cities in the Southeast.
 (Along the southern part of the East Coast only St Augustine in Florida has it beat.)

 Along the district’s cobblestone streets, you’ll stumble upon historic homes and churches.
-Dating back centuries, they’re set under a canopy of gnarled oaks to give you reprieve from Southern sun.
+Dating back centuries, they’re set under a canopy of gnarled oaks to give you reprieve from the Southern sun.

 Relive the beginnings of the Civil War at Fort Sumter National Monument